Sasa Sestic: World Barista Championship

-As Australian champion, Sestic won the right to compete in the 2015 World Barista Championship held in Seattle, United States.
+As Australian champion, Sestic won the right to compete in the 2015 World Barista Championship conducted by the Specialty Coffee Association of America in Seattle, United States.

 Sestic was selected into the final six, then won the finals round of four espressos, four cappuccinos and four signature drinks judged by sensory and technical judges plus a head judge.

-The specialty coffee presented by Sestic contained a dash of Shiraz Viognier blended wine, ranked as an 'exceptional' wine, made at Clonakilla winery near Canberra.
+The specialty coffee presented by Sestic contained a dash of Shiraz Viognier unfermented must from Clonakilla winery near Canberra.